Definitions and links to further information on IT related terms ...

 It is unfortunately a fact of life that mistakes will creep into a work such as this, although every effort is made to verify definitions and check links.
 If you spot a mistake then please either e-mail support@cryer.co.uk or use the following form: Report an Observation.

 Each glossary term can have links submitted against it.
 The idea is simply that there is a wealth of information available on the internet and there is little point trying to duplicate it here - hence the idea of maintaining a list of links for each glossary term.
-If you know of a page or site that contains good relevant information for a topic in the glossary then please either e-mail Report an Observation or use the following form: Add a Link.
+If you know of a page or site that contains good relevant information for a topic in the glossary then please either e-mail Report an Observation or use the following form: Suggest a Link.
 Submissions of links is a very good way of making information available to others.

 Yes.
 One of the reasons for a recent complete reorganisation of the glossary was to make it easier for sites to link directly to a term in the glossary.
 Each term is defined on a separate page.
 To link to a term simply find the page in the glossary and link to it.
 For example, say you were interested in the term "RFID", the definition for this is located on the page "http://www.cryer.co.uk/glossary/r/rfid.htm" and therefore all you would need to do would be to link directly to that page.
 No acknowledgement is needed.